Antigone in the Amazon

 The images of the burning Amazon from last summer caused quite a stir throughout the world.
 The attack by the Brazilian agribusiness on the world’s largest contiguous jungle, which was strongly supported by President Bolsonaro, not only threatens the planet’s “green lung”, but also puts the peoples living there and their traditions dating back thousands of years at risk.
 After the productions “Orestes in Mosul” in the former capital of the Islamic State and the Jesus film “The New Gospel” in the southern Italian refugee camps, Milo Rau and his team travel to the Amazon Basin in Brazil to conclude their “Trilogy of Ancient Myths”.
+In the federal state of Pará, the government has fuelled land conflicts for decades through large-scale mining projects, the construction of dams and the state promotion of monoculture soy farming.
 In a new project which will take place on an occupied piece of land in cooperation with indigenous people, activists and actors from Europe and Brazil, the tragedy of “Antigone” will be retold: as a bloody encounter between traditional wisdom and global turbo-capitalism, as an epos of the struggle of mankind against its self-inflicted decline into greed, delusion and hubris.

 It is probably due to the archetypal simplicity of the plot that no other classic tragedy has experienced as many adaptations as Sophocles’ “Antigone”, written in 472 B.C.: Antigone buries her brother Polynices even though King Creon has forbidden the burial as Polynices is considered an enemy of the state.
 According to the philosopher Hegel, the conflict between Antigone and Creon can be read as a dispute between the traditional, divine law and the rational, modern state.
 To the philosopher Judith Butler, however, Antigone’s destabilisation of the existing symbolic order is much more radical: she undermines it from its utopian exterior, from a fundamentally different concept of human coexistence, of the living and the dead, of man and nature.